PostgREST/postgrest-docs/schema_cache.rst

   NOTIFY pgrst, 'reload schema'

 .. important::

+  The ``db-channel-enable`` :ref:`configuration parameter <db-channel-enabled>` enables the notification channel by default.
-   The ``NOTIFY`` command is not compatible with connection poolers like PgBouncer in transaction pooling mode.
+  This setting is incompatible with connection poolers like PgBouncer in transaction pooling mode.
+Set it to ``false`` if you are using PostgREST behind a connection pooler.

 If the notification event is set to fire on a database event trigger, then **automatic schema cache reloading** is possible.
 For example: